 Let’s have a look on the current situation!

-At 251.2 terawatt-hours (TWh), overall generation from renewable energy sources was about 7.5% higher in 2023 than in the previous year with 233.7 TWh.
-However, grid congestion costed Germany a whopping 3.13 billion euros and a record high of 10 TWh of curtailed renewable energy in 2023.
+At 251.2 terawatt hours (TWh), total generation from renewable energy sources in 2023 was 7.5 % higher than the previous year's figure of 233.7 TWh.
+However, grid congestion cost Germany a whopping 3.13 billion euros and a record 10 TWh of curtailed renewable energy in 2023.

 Why curtail the power?

-The network operators are, by law, authorised and obliged to take certain measures to maintain the security and reliability of the electricity supply system: Redispatching, deployment of reserve power plants and feed-in management are some of the measures taken by the network operator today in Germany.
+Grid operators are authorized and obliged by law to take certain measures to maintain the security and reliability of the electricity supply system: Redispatching, the use of reserve power plants and feed-in management are some of the measures that grid operators take in Germany today.

 Source: Bundesnetzagentur

-The figure suggests how the grid is increasingly becoming congested as seen from the steadily increasing redispatch measures https://www.bundesnetzagentur.de/EN/Areas/Energy/SecurityOfSupply/NetworkSecurity/start.html.
+The figure shows that the grid is increasingly overloaded, as can be seen from the constantly increasing redispatch measures https://www.bundesnetzagentur.de/EN/Areas/Energy/SecurityOfSupply/NetworkSecurity/start.html.

 What was done so far to keep the lights on?